 - Install clients on your computer(s) to synchronize files to a folder on your computer: https://kb.wisc.edu/box/page.php?id=33789#sync Place the folders you want backed up into the "Box Sync" folder.

 - Accessing and using previous versions of a file: https://support.box.com/entries/20359368

-Google Drive provides 30G of storage to all UW faculty, staff, and students.
+Google Drive provides unlimited storage to all UW faculty, staff, and students.
+Like Box, this can be used to back up a folder from your computer and can sync files between multiple devices.
 A useful feature is Google Docs, which provide word processing, spreadsheet, and presentation editors in your web browser.
 Multiple people can edit the same document at the same time if you give them access.
 This can be useful when working with remote collaborators on proposals, reports, papers, etc. To get started, go here.

 Department Backup System